Le Bosc-Renoult

 Le Bosc-Renoult is a commune in the Orne department in northwestern France.

 Geography

+The commune is made up of the following collection of villages and hamlets, Le Bigot, La Futelaie, La Massaie and Le Bosc-Renoult.

+A stream, the Ruisseau des Pres Garreaux, flows through the commune.

 The commune along with another 11 communes shares part of a 1,400 hectare, Natura 2000 conservation area, called the Haute Vallée de la Touques et affluents.